 Constables is a collection of essays featuring some of Parramatta’s earliest constables.
-Most of them started out as lawbreaking convicts, and while some thoroughly redeemed themselves by becoming celebrated and decorated law enforcers in their community, others found only further infamy in their constabulary role.
+Most of them started out as lawbreaking convicts, and while some thoroughly redeemed themselves by becoming celebrated law enforcers in their community, others found only further infamy in their constabulary role.
 Most were laid to rest in the parish they served (St. John’s), though only a minority have an identifiable marked grave at St. John’s Cemetery, Parramatta today.

 The collection, supported by Create NSW and Royal Australian Historical Society, was edited by Dr. Michaela Ann Cameron and, thus far, includes work by Dr. Cameron as well as Dr. James Findlay.
 The collection is ongoing, so the essays listed below are not a comprehensive list of constables registered in the parish of St. John’s burial records.